ABA therapy, or Applied Behavioral Analysis, is an evidenced-based therapy that focuses on improving

 therapist has observed and recorded sufficient data on the child, they will work with the child’s parents

-and instructors to develop a tailored approach that best suits the child.
+and instructors to develop a tailored approach that best suits the child. - ABA therapy is an evidence-based approach.

 There are numerous studies supporting the effectiveness of ABA therapy.
 In fact, evidence shows that